Overview of importing photos and videos into Photos on Mac

 Import your photos and videos into your photo library so you can organise and edit them with Photos.
 You can import photos and videos in a variety of ways:

-Using iCloud: Turn on iCloud Photos on your Mac and other devices (such as iPhone, iPad and Apple TV) to access your entire library automatically.
+Share your photos automatically across your Mac, iPhone, iPad and Apple TV using iCloud: Turn on iCloud Photos on your Mac and other devices to give access to your entire library on all your devices.
 See Use iCloud Photos to store photos.

-By syncing your Mac with an iPhone or iPad: If you don’t use iCloud Photos on your Mac, you can sync your Mac and a connected iPhone or iPad to transfer photos.
+Connect your iPhone or iPad to your Mac and transfer photos into the Photos app on your Mac: If you don’t use iCloud Photos on your Mac, you can sync an iPhone or iPad to your Mac to transfer photos.
 See Sync photos between your Mac and iPhone or iPad.

-From cameras or mobile devices: Connect a camera, iPhone, iPad or other mobile device and import photos and videos from the device.
+Import photos by connecting a variety of cameras and mobile devices to your Mac: Connect a camera or other mobile device and import photos and videos from the device.
 See Import photos from a camera or phone.

-From storage media: Import photos or videos saved on a hard disk or other storage device.
+Import photos stored on a storage device: Import photos and videos saved on a hard disk or other storage device.
 See Import photos from hard disks, DVDs and other devices.

 By default, imported photos are copied into the Photos library.
 If you prefer, you can store photos and videos outside the Photos library — for example, in a folder on your Mac or on an external hard drive — and still view them in Photos.
 If you ever need to move content stored outside the library into your Photos library, you can do that, too.
 See Change where Photos stores your files.